alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 ## Creating a “Hello World” Action

 Let’s start by creating a tiny action that just prints “hello world”.
-Working from the example in the [GitHub Actions docs][getting_started], let's create three files:
+Working from the example in the [GitHub Actions docs][getting_started], create three files:

 ```hcl
 # .github/main.workflow